Gravitational Production of a Conformal Dark Sector: Introduction

 The dark sector under discussion can only be produced from the SM plasma via graviton exchange\footnote{For a conformally coupled sector production through inflationary and post-inflationary fluctuations \cite{Chung:1998zb} is strongly suppressed.
 We also do not consider the possibility that the dark sector arises from evaporation of primordial black holes \cite{Lennon:2017tqq,Bernal:2020kse} as this requires additional inputs.
-That mechanism would provide a different initial condition for conformal sectors that could then be studied along the lines this work.}.
+That mechanism would provide a different initial condition for conformal sectors that could then be studied along the lines this work.
+Several works also studied CFTs connected to the SM through other mediators or effective operators see for example \cite{Harling:2008px,vonHarling:2012sz,Katz:2015zba,Hong:2019nwd}.}.
 Let us note that even though the process happens at tree level, gravitational production relies on the quantum nature of gravity.
 The dark sector is populated by the freeze-in mechanism \cite{Hall:2009bx} from the hot SM plasma, which itself is well approximated by a thermal CFT.
 Due to the non-renormalizable nature of gravitational interactions, particle production is most effective at high temperatures.
 If the reheating temperature of the visible sector is sufficiently large, this dark sector can provide the entirety of the DM abundance.
-In recent literature there has often been a focus on dark sectors produced gravitationally but without additional self-interactions (although see \cite{Garny:2018grs,March-Russell:2020nun,Bernal:2020ili,Bernal:2020kse}).
-In this work, we discuss in contrast interacting approximately conformal field theories (CFTs).
-We show that, in most cases, self-interactions allow the dark sector to reach thermal equilibrium with a temperature much lower from that of the visible sector.
+In recent literature there has often been a focus on dark sectors produced gravitationally but without additional self-interactions (see however \cite{Garny:2018grs,March-Russell:2020nun,Bernal:2020ili,Bernal:2020kse}).
+In this work, we discuss in contrast interacting approximately conformal field theories (CFTs) coupled through gravity showing that, in many cases, self-interactions allow the dark sector to reach thermal equilibrium with a temperature much lower from that of the visible sector.

 We focus on two simple examples.
 In the first we consider a pure gauge Yang-Mills theory decoupled from the SM.
 Before confinement, the theory is approximately scale-invariant and enjoys Weyl symmetry.
 Upon confinement at a first order phase transition, the theory develops a mass gap and the lightest states are spin-0 dark glueballs.
 We discuss the gravitational production in the deconfined regime, then explore the dark QCD sector's evolution towards thermal equilibrium, in particular how the latter is affected by the phase transition.
 We find that, thanks to the gravitational production, it is possible to realize a viable scenario of glueball DM, overcoming the overproduction of DM that typically hinders this scenario.